Pensions After Death: State, Workplace & Private Pensions

 Can I inherit my spouse's state pension?

-You may be able to inherit some of their additional state pension (SERPS or State Second Pension) if it was built up before April 2016.
-You cannot inherit the new state pension (post-2016), but if your own state pension is low, you may be able to use your late spouse's National Insurance record to boost it.
-Contact the DWP Bereavement Service on 0800 731 0469 to check your specific entitlement.
+It depends on when they reached State Pension age, and your marriage or civil partnership must have begun before 6 April 2016.
+If they reached State Pension age before 6 April 2016, you may inherit part of their Additional State Pension (SERPS or State Second Pension).
+If they reached it on or after that date, you can inherit half of any protected payment they had.
+You cannot inherit the main new State Pension itself, but if your own is low you may be able to use your late partner's National Insurance record to boost it.
+Contact the Pension Service on 0800 731 0469 to check your specific entitlement.

 What is death in service benefit?